Uttara Kannada: Kingdom of Mysore

 In the Treaty of Mangalore signed in 1784, between Tipu Sultan and the East India Company, one finds reference to Uttara Kannada and Sadashivgad written as Karwar and Sadasewgude respectively.

-Bhatkal and Honnavar were the chief ports of Tippu Sultan in the district.
+Bhatkal and Honnavar were the chief ports of Tipu Sultan in the district.

 British Raj

-The Government of British Raj made Carwar the district headquarters of North Canara in 1862.
+The Government of British Raj made Carwar the district headquarters of Uttara Kannada in 1862.
 Since 1862, the time from which it came under Bombay Presidency, Uttara Kannada was described as a first rate harbour between Bombay and Colombo.

 Maratha Empire

 It became a part of Maratha territory.
 It was a part of the Bombay Presidency until 1950.